-Resident in north-west of range but migratory in Scandinavia, Eastern Europe and Russia.
-Winter range extensive in southern Europe and around the Mediterranean and south on Atlantic coasts of North-West Africa, the Middle East and southern Iraq.
+Resident in north-west of range but migratory in Scandinavia, eastern Europe and Russia.
+Winter range extensive in southern Europe and around the Mediterranean and south on Atlantic coasts of northwest Africa, the Middle East and southern Iraq.

 Breeds in colonies beside fresh, brackish or salt water in swamps, reeds and other vegetation, often on islands, shingle-bars and sandspits.
 Outside breeding season both coastal and inland.
 Found on sandy and muddy shores and estuaries, and inland on farmland, playing-fields, reservoirs and gravel pits.

+Breeds mostly in colonies, usually 10 to 100 pairs but some colonies with up to 10,000 pairs.
+Returns to colony in late April and March, lays eggs in late April and May.
 Normally the nest is formed from a scrape in the ground but may be on a pile of dead plant material.
 The glossy eggs are a light greenish-blue with dark blotches.
 Both adults incubate the eggs and feed the young.